polterguy/phosphorusfive/plugins/extras/p5.threading/README.md

 a friend of mine told me once; _"What do we want?
 Now!
 When?
 Fewer race conditions!"_

 Notice, the above "foo.txt" file, will have the 3 different threads, modify it in an undetermined order.
 Meaning, you might just as well have the third thread add its changes, then the first thread, before finally the second thread.
-Ending up with something like the following
+Ending up with something like the following.

 ```
 initial value